Most brand health trackers are corporate astrology.

 Tool 3: The "Direct" Ratio (The Bank Account)

-What it is: Your revenue defense metric—a key input for calculating sales velocity formula in your business.
+What it is: Your revenue defense metric.
+A key input for calculating sales velocity formula in your business.

 Cost: $0 (GA4).